 The first-time home buying process has seen some accelerated changes in the past few years.
-As a Home Financing Advisor, I help many first-time home buyers through the process.
-I have 6 tips those just starting out should know:
+Here are 6 tips those just starting out should know:

 1. Get a Formal Mortgage Pre-Approval

 A pre-approval is the official process of proving you meet the criteria to afford a home of a certain price.
 Different financial institutions provide different mortgage rate guarantees (ex: Libro has a 120-day guarantee).
 Based off of this interest rate, your advisor will give you a maximum amount you are able to purchase a home for.
 It helps with making things smoother and quicker once you’re ready to put an offer in on a home and sign on a mortgage.

 A pre-approval is based on your personal financial state at the time of approval.
 If something changes for you, (even applying for a new credit card at a big box store to get a deal) that could make your pre-approval no longer valid, regardless of which credit union or bank provided it.

 Think of it as a pre-approval of you and your finances, not of the home itself.
 What’s the difference?
 The example above, that you need to keep your finances in the same state throughout the process.
 But also, property appraisal; after you’ve put in an offer on a home, your credit union or bank does an appraisal of that property.
 If it turns out you’ve bid above what the house is really worth, you are responsible for the difference.